 Being a Friend

-Everyone does better when they have love and support from their families and friends.
+Everyone does better with love and support from families and friends.
 Share these ideas with the children in your family’s life to help build understanding:

 - Include him.
 He may want to play but may not know how to ask.
 Tell him exactly what he can do to join the fun, and give him what he needs (like “You can stack these blocks with us.
 Here is a block.”).
 Try to find something you both like (like horses or a certain television show).